This statement applies to www.westsussex.gov.uk.

 2. Issues with PDFs and other documents

-Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
+Many of our PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value).

 Some of our documents are essential to providing our services.
 For example, we have PDFs with information on how people can access our services and forms published as Word documents.